All about sunglasses and eyes

 Chromophores, truly magic little cells.

-We know that chromophores cells within the eyes have the ability to absorb harmful UV light.
-The problem is babies at birth don’t have these small protective cells.
+We know that chromophores cells within the eyes have the ability to absorb harmful UV rays.
+The problem is babies at birth have a limited number of these small protective cells.
 But they do grow quick and by the time most kids reach 5 years old they will have around 80% of the total number of these chromophores.
 The other 20% take some time to develop and most adult’s at 30 years of age will finally have the total amount.

-Because babies and children lack these UV light protective cells we know that they receive 3 times more UV light than adults.
+Because babies and children lack these UV radiation protective cells we know that they receive 3 times more UV rays than adults.
 And by 20 years of age they will have received 80% of their life time exposure.
-So it is vitally important to protect the eyes from birth to stop this accumulated exposure of harmful UV light.
+So it is vitally important to protect the eyes from birth to stop this accumulated exposure of harmful UV radiation.